-The Center for Teaching Excellence and Innovation is pleased to announce the creation of the Innovative Digital Pedagogy Fellowship Award.
-Beginning Spring 2013 outstanding faculty (2-5) working with digital pedagogy and scholarship will be awarded $1,000.00 in Spring 2013 with an additional $1,000.00 the following academic year to support professional work.
-Faculty will be publicly recognized at the Spring Award Presentation and Reception on April 12, 2013 at the Link Gathering Space from 4:00-6:00pm.
-This fellowship is open to all UMW faculty.
+The Center for Teaching Excellence and Innovation is pleased to announce its second Innovative Digital Pedagogy Fellowship Award call for applications.
+Awarded faculty working with digital pedagogy and scholarship will be awarded $1,000.00 in Spring 2014 with an additional $1,000.00 the following academic year to support professional work.
+Faculty will be publicly recognized at the Digital Scholarship Celebration and Award Ceremony on Thursday, April 24, 2014 at the Jepson Alumni Center from 4:00-6:00pm.
+This fellowship award is open to all UMW faculty.
 Faculty will need to submit an application and domain by March 27, 2014 (11:55pm) for consideration here.

 Innovative Digital Pedagogy Fellowship – Award Criteria